johncarlo2020/spotlight/README.md

 - Redirects to doodle page

 ### 2. Doodle (Optional)
-- PixiJS canvas loads the uploaded image
+- PixiJS canvas loads the uploaded image with elegant progress bar
 - User can draw with 4 color options (White, Red, Green, Blue)
+- Brush size adjustment and eraser tool
 - Clear button to remove all drawings
+- Loading screen with pulsing logo during canvas initialization
 - Save button to process the image

 ### 3. Image Processing